Nikoge/Statistics-and-Machine-Learning/README.md

      * Bayesics: Basic concepts about likelihood, priors, (one|multi)-parameter models, marginalization.

-     * Bayesian Regression and Classification
+     * Bayesian Regression and Classification.

-     * More advanced models, MCMC and Variational Bayes
+     * More advanced models, MCMC and Variational Bayes.

-     * Model Inference and Variable Selection
+     * Model Inference and Variable Selection.

 * ## [Advanced Machine Learning](https://github.com/stasinak/Statistics-and-Machine-Learning/tree/master/Advanced%20Machine%20Learning)

   The course covers advanced topics in machine learning, primarily from Bayesian perspective in R.The course includes laboratory works   in which students get a practical experience of data analysis.
   A major part of the course is devoted to  Graphical models, such as

-   * Hidden Markov Models
+   * Hidden Markov Models.

-   * Bayesian networks
+   * Bayesian networks.

    * Markov random fields and other methods.